All Products

 oss-static-66fbb85b67-zlvmw 1/1 Running 0 40s

-8. Run the following command to check whether the tmpfile file still exists in the /data path.
-If the tmpfile still exists in the /data path, data is persisted to the OSS volume.
+8. Run the following command to list files in the /data path.
+The tmpfile still exists.
+This confirms that data persists on the OSS volume.

 kubectl exec oss-static-66fbb85b67-zlvmw -- ls /data | grep tmpfile